llokesh/leetcodepython/README.md

 4. Determines if the word is a valid palindrome or not
 5. Adds the sum of 2 lists
 6. Removes duplicate elements in a sorted list
+7. Determines if the number is a valid palindrome or not